dgerabagi/data-curation-environment/flattened_repo.md

 ### T15.
 Template - A-B-C Testing Strategy for UI Bugs
 - **Description:** A generic template for a guide on using the A-B-C testing pattern to diagnose UI bugs.
 - **Tags:** template, cycle 0, process, debugging, troubleshooting

+### T16.
+Template - Developer Environment Setup Guide
+- **Description:** A generic template for a guide on setting up a new project's development environment, including OS, tools, and installation steps.
+- **Tags:** template, cycle 0, documentation, project setup, environment
 </file>

 <file path="src/Artifacts/A1.
 DCE - Project Vision and Goals.md">